WillUoC/SimRocketControl/README.md

 # ModelSimProject
-## By: Aaron Schmitt, Alexis Whitaker, Nate Steffen, and William Black
+## By: Alexis Whitaker, Nate Steffen, and William Black

 ### Description